manticoresoftware/manticoresearch/manual/Searching/Faceted_search.md

 <!-- example Expressions -->
 ### Facet over expressions

 Facets can aggregate over expressions.
-A classic example is segmentation of price by certain ranges:
+A classic example is the segmentation of prices by specific ranges:

 <!-- request SQL -->